isomerpages/moe-valourpri/_curriculum/English.md

 <img src="/images/english_1.jpg" style="width:75%">

 ### Focus and Beliefs
-At Valour Primary School, we are committed to nurturing a vibrant community of engaged learners who **are confident and effective communicators.** We also aim to cultivate **lifelong readers** who possess a genuine love for reading, fostering curiosity and a passion for learning.
+At Valour Primary School, we are committed to nurturing a vibrant community of engaged learners who are **confident and empathetic communicators**.
+Guided by our English mission, we design purposeful and engaging learning experiences that develop strong language skills, nurture critical thinking, and foster a lifelong love for the language.
+Through rich texts and authentic learning experiences, students are encouraged to inquire, reflect, and make meaningful connections, sparking curiosity, deepening understanding, and inspiring a joy of learning that extends beyond the classroom.

-To achieve this, we emphasise the development of 21st-century competencies through the teaching of the English Language.
-This includes a strong focus on **Multiliteracies** to navigate diverse forms of communication, **Metacognitive skills** to enhance self-awareness in learning, and **Inquiry Through Dialogue** to encourage critical thinking, collaboration, and meaningful discussions.
+To support this, we place a strong emphasis on developing 21st-century competencies through English Language learning.
+This includes a strong focus on **Multiliteracies** to navigate diverse forms of communication, **Metacognitive** skills to enhance self-awareness in learning, and **Inquiry Through Dialogue** to encourage critical thinking, collaboration, and meaningful discussions.

 ### National Curriculum for 2025: STELLAR 2.0 (Strategies for English Language Learning And Reading)